The people behind Cuthbert the Croc

 I have tried to look at key mathematical concepts in a simple and engaging way without losing the mathematical rigor.
 For example, in “Cuthbert Goes On and On” the idea of adding just one more is so simple that it can be understood by all.
 This idea, however, is also very powerful - it is after all the crux of our formal proof that the set of integers are infinite.
 Similarly, “Cuthbert Switches Things Around” introduces the commutative nature of addition.
 Another very simple idea and yet this is one of the four rearrangement axioms used not just for numerical calculations but also when working with algebraic expressions.
 Finally, “Cuthbert Sees Double” focuses on doubling numbers and recognising that this is the same as multiplying by two.
 This marks the start of our times tables journey.
 Something that fills me with a sense of excitement.
 A new world is emerging and hours of fun playing with numbers and spotting patterns lies ahead.

-I am currently putting the finishing touches to the final three stories in this first series.
-These focus on the timetables and the commutative nature of multiplication and will be published in December 2020.
+I am currently working on the final three stories in this first series.
+These focus on the timetables and the commutative nature of multiplication and I hope to publish them at some point in 2022.
 I am then planning to create a second series focusing on subtraction, division and fractions.

 I hope that my stories will help parents, carers and educators.
 Those who are confidence with maths and numeracy will, I am sure, build upon the ideas raised in the books and those who need a little help will, I hope, feel supported and empowered to engage in the world of maths and number.
 I believe that if we can help children to engage with the world of number and maths in a positive, relaxed and enjoyable way, we will be able to overcome some of the negative perceptions that exist.
 This, in turn, will allow many more to see and enjoy the beauty that lies in number and mathematics.